Germany – France – Turkey

 Who does which sport?
 Which hobbies are okay?

-The special feature of this project is that it brings together a group composed exclusively of young girls: a group of participants from Marseille and young girls from Berlin and the two major cities of Turkey, Ankara and Diyarbakir.
-The aim is to set up an intercultural project in three phases, addressing the issues of discrimination, prejudice, equal opportunities and diversity.
+The special feature of this project is that it brings together a group composed exclusively of young girls: a group of participants from Marseille and young girls from Berlin and Cottbus and Diyarbakir in Turkey.
+The aim is to set up an intercultural project in several phases, addressing the issues of discrimination, prejudice, equal opportunities and diversity.
 The sheltered framework of a girls-only group should offer the participants the opportuity to openly discuss similarities and differences.
 Between girls they will be able to talk about common problems and their place in the family and their social environment without having to worry about negative feedback and judgements from friends or family members.

 Dates and places